abdelp/tweeet-wap/README.md

     $ cd tweet-wap/
     $ bundler

-Follow the instructions to give access to callmebot as indicated here:
+Follow the instructions to give access to callmebot and get the URI to use it as indicated here:

 https://www.callmebot.com/blog/free-api-whatsapp-messages/

+Set up a twitter developer account and create an app there. ([How to](https://www.extly.com/docs/autotweetng_joocial/tutorials/how-to-auto-post-from-joomla-to-twitter/apply-for-a-twitter-developer-account/#apply-for-a-developer-account))

+Go to the lib/config.rb file and enter your keys from your twitter app and callmebot URI.

 ### Execution